Information for Candidates

 • Special Council meetings and information sessions – 2-6 hours/month

-• Council/Meeting agenda review and reading: 4-6 hours/month (Council Agendas are typically 50-500 pages long)
+• Council/Meeting agenda review and reading: 4-6 hours/month (Council and Committee agendas are typically 50-500 pages long)

 • Committee meetings – varies 6 hours/month